Mezereon: Potential Nootropic Benefits, Dosage, Side Effects, Interactions and Other Important Information About This Supplement

 • Toxic Glycosides: Daphnetoxin, a glycoside found in Mezereon, is the primary toxic compound in the plant.
 While beneficial in extremely diluted homeopathic forms, the direct consumption of Mezereon can result in poisoning, characterized by skin irritation, gastrointestinal distress, and more severe symptoms such as convulsions in extreme cases.

-The plant’s diverse chemical composition suggests that it may have both therapeutic and toxic properties, requiring a careful balance between dosage and safety when used as a supplement.
+The plant’s diverse chemical composition suggests that it may have both therapeutic and toxic properties, requiring a careful between dosage and safety when used as a supplement.

 Physiological Mechanisms of Mezereon in the Body and Brain